 Throughout, the module illustrates the four core concepts of definition, cycling, resilience and interdependence with examples from around the world, using the full range of online media.
 The module emphasises the nature of data obtained in environmental studies with its inherent variability.
 To understand our environment scientifically, manipulation and statistical interpretation of data are essential.
 It will introduce you to a number of statistical techniques, accessed via spreadsheets (including regression) to develop and enhance your professional skills in critically analysing statistical output.

 Running through most of the module is a practical activity revolving around the monitoring and analysis of data on living trees.
 This will include basic observations of trees in your locality, and accessing and processing data from trees fitted with various monitoring devices on the OU campus and elsewhere.
 You’ll pool and jointly analyse data with other students on the module and gain assessment credit for reporting on your experiments.

 Another theme of the module is the use of modelling.
 Predictive modelling of ecosystem response is now an essential tool in ecosystem science.
 The module illustrates different types of models, exploring their inputs, components and assumptions so you can correctly interpret the output.
 There are both spreadsheet-based ecological models and more complex Earth-system models that you’ll engage with to explore how different systems respond to external influences.

-You must have passed one of the following:
+We recommend you’ve passed one of the following: